 Month: February 2017

-February 21, 2017 USADA announced today that Vincent Pierik, of Irmo, S.C., an athlete in the sport of weightlifting, has tested positive for multiple prohibited substances and accepted a four-year suspension for his violation.
-Pierik, 26, admitted using anabolic agents from September 2016 through November 2016, and tested positive for drostanolone and its metabolite, and
+Vincent Pierik, of Irmo, S.C., an athlete in the sport of weightlifting, has accepted a four-year suspension for his anti-doping rule violation.

 The opioid epidemic in the United States and around the world is not a secret, but how much do people really know about the abuse of prescription drugs in sport?
 Are they aware of how often seemingly innocent prescriptions for oxycodone or tramadol can turn into full-blown addictions?
 That the addiction can lead to an overdose and death?
 That it can happen to anyone, even athletes?
 Especially athletes?

-February 7, 2017 USADA announced today that Dawn Harper-Nelson, of Los Angeles, Calif., an international level athlete in the sport of track and field, has tested positive for a prohibited substance and accepted a three-month sanction for her violation.
-Harper-Nelson, 32, tested positive for the prohibited substance hydrochlorothiazide and related metabolites as a result of
+Dawn Harper-Nelson, of Los Angeles, Calif., an athlete in the sport of track & field, has accepted a three-month sanction for an anti-doping rule violation.

 Among its various Prohibited List resources for athletes and their support personnel, USADA publishes substance profiles to highlight vital information about high-risk substances, including Ostarine.

-February 2, 2017 USADA announced today that Fernando Cabada, of Lakewood, Colo., has tested positive for a prohibited substance, which was determined to have been ingested by him without fault or negligence.
-Cabada, 34, tested positive for trace amounts of clenbuterol as the result of an out-of-competition urine sample he provided on December 6, 2016.
+Fernando Cabada, of Lakewood, Colo., has tested positive for a prohibited substance, which was ingested by him without fault or negligence.

 As a part of competitive sport, many elite athletes must comply with the World Anti-Doping Agency Prohibited List, strict global standards that prohibit the use of certain substances and methods that can enhance performance and cause negative health effects.
 The WADA Prohibited List helps ensure that athletes can compete on a level playing field anywhere in the world.